 All of it helps you to prepare, and get the ball rolling.
-An application letter sounds stronger if you can mention that you are learning the language, and sound knowledgeable on the culture, reasons for going and expectations while there.
+An application letter sounds stronger if you can mention that you are learning the language, and are knowledgeable on the culture, reasons for going and expectations while there.

 Things to know before you go:

-International job sites like Monsterboard, and experteer, LinkedIn are also worth researching at this preparation stage.
+International job sites like Monsterboard, experteer and LinkedIn are also worth researching at this preparation stage.

 Note: This is good time to set up a LinkedIn profile if you don’t already have one.